Risks of using unregistered preparers

 - represent you in your dealings with the Australian Taxation Office (ATO).

 Tax practitioners include tax agents and BAS agents.
 They must be registered with us to provide tax agent services, BAS services or in some cases, tax (financial) advice services for a fee or other reward.

 Listed below are some risks that you face if you use an unregistered preparer to provide you with a tax agent service (which includes a BAS or tax (financial) advice service):

-- The practitioner may not be fit and proper or have the required qualifications or experience to provide you with a competent service that meets appropriate professional and ethical standards.
+- The unregistered preparer may not be fit and proper or have the required qualifications or experience to provide you with a competent service that meets appropriate professional and ethical standards.

-- If the practitioner fails to lodge a tax return or statement on your behalf by the required due date or makes a false or misleading statement to the ATO (for example, by lodging an incorrect return or BAS), and this results in a tax shortfall amount, the ATO may impose administrative penalties on you.
+- If the unregistered preparer fails to lodge a tax return or statement on your behalf by the required due date or makes a false or misleading statement to the ATO (for example, by lodging an incorrect return or BAS), and this results in a tax shortfall amount, the ATO may impose administrative penalties on you.

-Under the ‘safe harbour’ provisions administered by the ATO, you will not be liable for penalties in certain circumstances, if you engage a registered practitioner.
-However you will not be entitled to any ‘safe harbour’ protection if you engage an unregistered practitioner.
+Under the ‘safe harbour’ provisions administered by the ATO, you will not be liable for penalties in certain circumstances, if you engage a registered tax practitioner.
+However you will not be entitled to any ‘safe harbour’ protection if you engage an unregistered preparer.
 For further information, refer to Safe harbour.

 - The unregistered preparer may not have appropriate professional indemnity insurance cover to compensate you if you suffer loss due to an act, error or omission that results from a service they provide.